Symphony No. 84 (Haydn)

 The Symphony No. 84 in E♭ major, Hoboken I/84, is the third of the six Paris Symphonies (numbers 82–87) written by Joseph Haydn.
 It is sometimes known by the subtitle In nomine Domini.

-Background

 The symphony was one of a series of six symphonies commissioned in 1784 by the Concert de la Loge Olympique, a popular concert subscription in Paris (hence the name for the series as a whole).
 Like the other Paris symphonies, Symphony No. 84 was written for the largest orchestral ensemble that Haydn had written for up until that time, including reinforced woodwind parts and a large string section.
 Unlike the other Paris symphonies (save No. 87), in No. 84 greater "prominence [is] given to woodwind instruments."
 Despite its number, the symphony was actually one of the last of the six Paris symphonies to be composed.
 It was completed in 1786.

-Movements
+Music

-The work is in standard four movement form and scored for flute, two oboes, two bassoons, two horns, and strings.
+The symphony is scored for flute, two oboes, two bassoons, two horns, and strings.